bugcrowd/templates/submissions/description/broken_access_control/template.md

 1. Enable a HTTP interception proxy, such as Burp Suite or OWASP ZAP
 1. Use a browser to navigate to: {{URL}}
-1. Login to an account that should not be able to perform {{action}}
+1. Log in to an account that should not be able to perform {{action}}
 1. Forward the following request to the endpoint:

 ```HTTP